REFRAME YOUR BRAIN

 I used to be someone that would push myself past the point of health for the purpose of achieving a goal.
 My cancer journey was a wake-up call that I can’t continue to do that & not have any consequences.
 I now try to live my life in a way that puts my health first, as well as still having goals.

-To be continued next post… To read Part 2, click here
+To be continued next post… To read Part 2, click here.

-The 9 most powerful questions to get perspective in a difficult situation.
+Free one-page checklist of the 9 most powerful questions to get perspective in a difficult situation.